2009 Czech Presidency of the Council of the European Union: History

 The Czech Republic took over the presidency on 1 January 2009.
-Czech presidency had to deal with Russia–Ukraine gas dispute.
-Topolánek's team was able to negotiate a compromise between Russian and Ukraine.
+Czech presidency had to deal with the Russia–Ukraine gas dispute.
+Topolánek's team was able to negotiate a compromise between Russia and Ukraine.

 Another important moment was a conflict in Gaza.
 Karel Schwarzenberg, the Czech Minister of Foreign Affairs, led a team which participated in peace negotiations.

 A summit of European ministers of Labour and Social Affairs took place in Luhačovice from 22 to 24 January.

 Presidency focused on economical matters during February.
 Topolánek summoned summit to Brussels for 19 and 20 March 2009.
 Summit discussed unemployment and Changes of climate.
 Another summit was held in Hluboká.
 European Ministers of Foreign Affairs met with Karel Schwarzenberg.
 Summit was met with protests against Nuclear power plant in Temelín, against American Radar in the Czech Republic and against European Union.

 On 24 March 2009, the Czech government lost vote of no-confidence.
 European Commission stated that it had confidence in the Czech Republic, and that the nation's EU presidency would remain unaffected.Topolánek stated that the collapse of his cabinet will have "no impact" on the Czech presidency.

 During April, Czech presidency held many meetings with international organisations such as North Atlantic Treaty Organization or G20.
 American president Barack Obama Prague.
 Jan Fischer remained president of European Council until 1 July 2009.